 Birthstones have always had special meanings, though they haven’t always been the same.
 Learn about the history and meaning of birthstones in this article.
 This blog was updated in 2020.

-Birthstones are always a popular jewelry gift idea, especially for moms.
+Birthstone jewelry is always a popular gift idea, especially for moms.
 But how did we decide to associate certain stones with each month and what do each of these stones mean?
 Some might argue that the idea of birthstones are a great marketing ploy.
 But there's so much more to them than that!

 The Ancient Birthstones